 Glacier Fast Facts

-- The highest elevation found in Glacier is 10,466 feet on Mount Cleveland
+Glacier’s lowest point is 3,150 feet at the Flathead River.
+The highest point in Glacier is 10,466 feet on Mount Cleveland.

 Where is Glacier National Park?